BradHutchings/Mmojo-Server/deploy/200-Windows-WSL/05-Download-Mmojo-Server.md

 fi
 ```

 Mmojo Server is installed.
-You are ready to run it!
+You are ready to test it!

 **Skip to:** [06.
 Test Mmojo Server](06-Test-Mmojo-Server.md)